johnjohnlin/nicotb/concurrent.md

 exception.

-This is because that `g` doesn't include any `yield` and thus is not a *generator*.
+This is because that `g` doesn\'t include any `yield` and thus is not a *generator*.
 But what should we `yield` to make this code work correctly, or, what *event* should we wait?
 The finish of initialization phase could be a good choice, that is, to add a `yield -1` at the top of `g`.
-This is reasonable since if the initialization isn't done yet, then the generators aren't waiting on the correct *event index*, which could easily give wrong results.
+This is reasonable since if the initialization isn\'t done yet, then the generators aren\'t waiting on the correct *event index*, which could easily give wrong results.

 ## Summing up